aosabook/500lines/cluster/CHAPTER.rst

 Replica
 .......

-The ``Replica`` class is the most complicated component class, as it has a few closely related responsibilities:
+The ``Replica`` class is the most complicated role class, as it has a few closely related responsibilities:

 * Making new proposals;
 * Invoking the local state machine when proposals are decided;